rjdkmr/g_mmpbsa/docs/tutorials/binding-energy.rst

 It will also calculate average binding energy and standard deviation of all the energy terms and will be output in **CSV format** ``energy_summary.csv`` file provided with ``-os`` option.
-This file can be dirctely opened in MS excel or any other spreadsheet software.
+This file can be directly opened in MS excel or any other spreadsheet software.

 ::